linearregression/GIFEE/README.md

 ## What is GitHub/GIFEE?

 GitHub/GIFEE is a place to experiment with ideas based on Google's infrastructure and for reference architectures.
-It's not to be taken seriously and in fact we encourage people to try build their own versions of Google's infrastructure too.
-If you would like to get involved or host something here just ask.

 ## What will be built?